Byzantine Fault Tolerance

 One can prove by way of induction that if at most of the nodes are faulty, then the protocol is guaranteed to provide consensus within rounds.

 A BFT protocol is not only measured by its security.
-Fault tolerance is an important feature, but your fault tolerant protocol isn't going to help anyone if it requires a trillion rounds or terabytes of RAM.
-The communication complexity is the number of rounds the protocol requires, the space complexity is how much data it has to keep track of, and the time complexity is the amount of processing required to compute the result from the received messages.
+Fault tolerance is an important feature, but a fault-tolerant protocol isn't going to help anyone if it requires a trillion rounds or an exabyte of RAM.
+The communication complexity is the number of rounds the protocol requires, the space complexity is how much data it has to keep track of (or more accurately, what is the largest amount of data it has to hold on to simultaneously), and the time complexity is the amount of processing required to compute the result from the received messages.
 One might wonder whether the length of the messages should play a part, and it does: it manifests itself in the time complexity, as we consider reading the messages a part of the work.

 In the PSL protocol, the number of rounds is a third of the nodes.
 That's already less than ideal.
 For example, the Ethereum network has more than 750,000 validators, so using the PSL protocol on this network would require 250,000 rounds per block.